 During the summer, the frassinicoltori (“ash growers”) make incisions on the trunks of the ash trees and the bluish, resinous substance that flows out turns into whitish stalactites of manna when it is exposed to the scorching sunlight.
 The tools used to harvest the manna include the mannaruòlu (for making incisions) and the rasula (for scraping manna out of furrows in the bark).
 Prickly pear paddles are placed around the tree to collect any sap that drips to the ground.
 Not all of the manna is of high quality: Only the sap that forms stalactites and does not touch the trunk is pure, while manna scraped from the bark contains impurities.
 The people who gather the manna are called ntaccaluòri and, though there are still quite a few of these people, most are elderly.
 Following the Second World War, the cultivation of ash trees and collection of manna was the principle activity of families in the Madonie Mountains, but today only two people still rely on collecting manna as their primary source of income.

 In the 50s, thousands of quintals of manna were exported or processed in Italian manna factories, and manna harvesters could usually collect about 300 kilograms a year, as compared to the 90 kg per year per person that is common today.
 In 1965, 1 kg of manna sold for 1,500 lire; today, manna farmers’ income is minimal and the future of ash cultivation looks bleak.
 This practice must be preserved for both its environmental value (it can help keep the Madonie territory from becoming degraded) and its cultural-historical significance (the ash groves are a kind of open-air museum).

-Harvest from July to August, but available on the market year-round.
+Harvest takes place from July to August, but manna is available on the market year-round.

 Castelbuono and Pollina Municipalities, Palermo Province